 Then that person clicks through my affiliate link, and then they go to the merchant website (the e-commerce store).
 That person realizes that they want to promote the product too.
 So they sign up as an affiliate.

 With this system, the technology will be able to track that the relationship so that affiliate becomes a sub-affiliate under my account.
-Let’s say the name of Charles’ sub-affiliate is Lisa.
+Let’s say the name of Bruce’ sub-affiliate is Lisa.

 So what will happen is that Lisa will earn her commission from the sale of that TV.
 Let’s say that it’s 3%.
 She’ll make $30 per a sale for that $1,000 TV.
 What will happen is that as an affiliate, sub-affiliates can also earn 3% from their personal promotions and the referring affiliate will earn a smaller commission (an override).
 Let’s say that that affiliate program specifically says that affiliates will make 3% on the first tier and then on the 2nd tier make 0.5% (the override).

-So if Lisa makes a single $1,000 TV sale and earns a $30 commission for each sale, Charles would make $5.
-If 10 TV’s were sold through her affiliate link, she would make $3000 and Charles would make $50 through the override.
+So if Lisa makes a single $1,000 TV sale and earns a $30 commission for each sale, Bruce would make $5.
+If 10 TV’s were sold through her affiliate link, she would make $3000 and Bruce would make $50 through the override.

 So far, we’ve talked about the 2 most popular affiliate commission structures.